loret010/loret010/README.md

 - 👋 Hi, I’m @loret010
 - 👀 I’m interested in programming, planes and nuclear reactors.
-- 🌱 I’m currently learning Phyton and Java
+- 🌱 I’m currently learning Phyton.
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me N/A
+- 🌐 I speak English and Italian.

 <!---
 loret010/loret010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.